sakitume/SilverLite-FC/docs/Develop.md

 You will also see in the windows Device Manager tool that the Virtual COM port has disappeared and a new "STM32 BOOTLOADER" device appears under the "Universal Serial Bus devices" section.

 You can now flash new firmware to your board.
-Either with the make tool and `flash` target in our `Makefile`, or you can use the STM32CubeProgrammer tool.
+Use the make tool and `flash` or `download` targets, or you can use the STM32CubeProgrammer tool.